vimarsh244/mywebsite-hugo/content/posts/obsession-with-products-towards-concerning-consumerism.md

 But modern society has made us either mindless consumeristic zombies or a product of our own doings.

 We are not living our lives to earn money and shop whatever we want, have a luxury house, or entertain ourselves.
 We definitely are not living to support big and even small corporations as if we are some kind of robots.
-And, if we take a look from a perspective of an alien (who is not part of society) it seems that we are.
+But, if we take a look from a perspective of an alien (who is not part of society) it seems that we are.

 We spend our childhoods in schools, [toil in tuitions](https://www.vimarsh.info/blog/tuitions) for getting into a good college, to ultimately have the best chance at getting a job "you desire".
 Then at those workplaces, we fight with our colleagues on the way up, in the hope of getting a brand new house or even as simple as getting the new iPhone.
 A part of society climbs up the corporate ladder to get new Teslas while others want to live a simple life.